Habilitation

-Protocol Studies: Making Art, Rethinking Law, Crafting Social Relations.
+Protocol Studies: Making Art, Rethinking Law, Crafting Social Relations

 How can artistic practices explore Web3 protocols to reveal their aesthetic, legal, and historical dimensions, enrich media theory, and reimagine new forms of governance?
 This project develops "Protocol Studies" as a new media studies research direction that examines protocols – especially in the context of Web3 – as media that shape social, legal, and governance structures.
 At the center is the analysis of artistic practices (such as terra0, Beecoin, or works by Hito Steyerl) that experiment with decentralized protocols to explore alternative forms of coordination, authentication, and democratic organization.
 The project will result in an international open-access reference work, an expert workshop, as well as a podcast and website for public engagement with these emerging digital forms of legitimacy and organization.